benkmoore/ar_hardware/README.md

 ### AMT21 encoder setup:

-1. Download and run AMT viewpoint [here](https://www.cuidevices.com/amt-viewpoint)
+1. Download and run AMT viewpoint [here](https://www.cuidevices.com/amt-viewpoint).
+(Windows only).

 2. Connect to encoder using usb adapter.

 3. Set desired address using GUI (default is `0x54`).
 The addresses used by our hardware interface are `0x4C`, `0x50`, `0x54`, `0x58`.
-These correspond to 76, 80, 84, 88 in decimal and L, P, T, X.
+These correspond to 76, 80, 84, 88 in decimal and L, P, T, X. These correspond to wheel position: furthest from centre on the Y-arm, closest to centre Y-arm, closest to centre X-arm, furthest from centre X-arm.

 4. Install encoder onto motor shaft as per instructions [here](https://www.cuidevices.com/amt-mounting) from CUI website.